Jordans Solicitors Expert Support and Legal Advice on Fatal Accident Claims

 There are limitations on what can be claimed and who can make that claim which can be broken down simply as follows:

-1. Fatal Accident Claims on behalf of the loved one’s estate for losses suffered including funeral expenses and damage to any property e.g. the car, motorbike, cycle etc.
+1. Fatal Accident Claims on behalf of your loved one’s estate for losses suffered including funeral expenses and damage to any property e.g. the car, motorbike, cycle etc. This can also include a claim for the pain, suffering and loss of amenity your loved one may have suffered as a result of the accident, before they passed away.

 2. Fatal Accident Claims by Dependants.
-If you were financially dependent on your loved one, claims for lost future income or pension will be made on their behalf.
-Loss of the victims support since his or her death will include claims for such things as contribution to the family earnings, DIY, childcare, housework and gardening and can offer a substantial sum as it is to reflect the whole of the victims lost potential.
+If you were financially dependent on your loved one, claims for lost future income or pension will be made on your behalf.
+Loss of your loved ones support following his or her death will include claims for such things as contribution to the family earnings, DIY, childcare, housework and gardening and can offer a substantial sum as it is to reflect the whole of your loved ones lost potential.

 Our Commitment to You and Your Family